lucasjoliveau/doc/fr/developer/tutorials/web.md

 initialized, for class attributes for instance (as modules are loaded before the user’s language is configured and translations are downloaded).

-## Communication with the Odoo Server
+## Communication with the Konvergo ERP Server

 ### Contacting Models

-Most operations with Odoo involve communicating with _models_ implementing business concern, these models will then (potentially) interact with some storage engine (usually [PostgreSQL](http://en.wikipedia.org/wiki/PostgreSQL)).
+Most operations with Konvergo ERP involve communicating with _models_ implementing business concern, these models will then (potentially) interact with some storage engine (usually [PostgreSQL](http://en.wikipedia.org/wiki/PostgreSQL)).

-Although [jQuery](http://jquery.org) provides a [$.ajax](http://api.jquery.com/jquery.ajax/) function for network interactions, communicating with Odoo requires additional metadata whose setup before every call would be verbose and error-prone.
-As a result, Odoo web provides higher-level communication primitives.
+Although [jQuery](http://jquery.org) provides a [$.ajax](http://api.jquery.com/jquery.ajax/) function for network interactions, communicating with Konvergo ERP requires additional metadata whose setup before every call would be verbose and error-prone.
+As a result, Konvergo ERP web provides higher-level communication primitives.

 To demonstrate this, the file `petstore.py` already contains a small model